 Yellow can be used as is, or as a paint base.
 Black chromate gives a very smooth, shiny, black finish for decorative purposes or as an excellent corrosion-resistant finish.

 Olive Drab is usually used for military applications to match camouflage.
-Zinc plating can also be dyed after plating for lot identification.
+The plating can also be dyed after plating for lot identification.